In this KB

 - What is Supervisord

-- How to Install Supervisord and use it in Laravel web apps
+- How to Install Supervisord and use it for Laravel

 - How to view job status